 If you’d like to kayak under a glacier, click here.

 Visit the Centro de Interpretación Histórica

-El Calafate isn’t exactly the place where you’d be visiting museums.
-However, if you have time make sure to pay a visit to the Centro de Interpretación Histórica.
-It’s a small museum, but you’ll find lots of information on the natural and human history of Patagonia, with an interesting display of cultural artifacts, fossils, archeological finds etc. You’ll find information in English and Spanish, as well as guides.
+The Centro de Interpretación Histórica is a small museum, but you’ll find lots of information on the natural and human history of Patagonia, with an interesting display of cultural artifacts, fossils, archeological finds etc. You’ll find information in English and Spanish, as well as guides.

 Explore El Calafate town

 El Calafate is a small town and it won’t take you much to explore it.
 For as small as it is, it is very pleasant and one of the nicest things to do in El Calafate is actually chilling.
 The main street, Avenida del Libertador San Martín, is lined with chocolate shops and lovely cafés.
-There are a couple of breweries and a bunch of shops selling outdoor gear (though I hardly recommend shopping unless really necessary: it’s very expensive!) and lots of souvenir and handicrafts stalls at Paseo de Los Artesanos – it’s a good place to buy wool and leather goods.
+There are a couple of breweries and a bunch of shops selling outdoor gear (though they are very expensive!) and lots of souvenir and handicrafts stalls at Paseo de Los Artesanos – it’s a good place to buy wool and leather goods.